Mystic67/Game-Mac-Gyver/README.md

 Openclassrooms Pygame project in Python3

-## Installation:
+### Installation:
-Before the following installation, you need to have installed Python 3: see more on this webpage: https://www.python.org/downloads/
+Before the following installation, you need to have installed Python3.
+See more on this webpage:
+https://www.python.org/downloads/

 If you needed to be logged as "root", use "sudo" in front of the commands.